 For best results, care guidelines recommend continued use of topical treatments (moisturizers, emollients, calcineurin inhibitors, and corticosteroids) during treatment.
 If eczema improves, steroid treatments may be reduced or stopped all together.
 However, moisturizing with emollients during and after treatment can help clear dry skin.

 Although phototherapy is considered safe, it carries the same risks as overexposure to the sun.

 Less common side effects, mostly from UVA1 and PUVA treatment, include:

 More serious side effects include:

-All UV treatments, especially PUVA, carry a long-term risk of developing skin cancer.
+All UV treatments, especially PUVA, carry a long-term risk of developing skin cancer, especially for people with fair skin.
 Careful evaluation is necessary before initiating any UV phototherapy.
 Some researchers recommend avoiding phototherapy for children or reserving it for the most severe or treatment-resistant cases.

 Phototherapy has other drawbacks, including the cost and frequency of treatment and whether treatment centers are easily accessible.
 It can also be difficult to treat hard-to-reach or hairy areas (head, genitals, and skin folds in the armpit or groin).